 ‘There aren’t too many white Jewish women making pork barbecue,’ boasts Nancy Krohngold.
 Sitting down at the Sarasota-raised entrepreneur’s BBQ joint, the aptly-named Nancy’s Bar-B-Q, it’s quickly apparent that there aren’t too many Nancy Krohngolds.
 She’s a one-off, in fact, and we chinwag for what seems like hours on a remarkable (for all the wrong reasons) day in the United States’s political history.

-The subject of a certain Mr. Trump is not the only thing we chew over, though, we tuck into ribs; brisket; hot link sausage; salmon; slow-smoked baked beans with pulled porn; cole slaw, and the ubiquitous mac’ and cheese.
+The subject of a certain Mr. Trump is not the only thing we chew over, though, we tuck into ribs; brisket; hot link sausage; salmon; slow-smoked baked beans with pulled pork; coleslaw, and the ubiquitous mac’n’cheese.
 It’s the real deal.
 Nancy is white, she is Jewish, and she is a woman, but by God she can cook — this is authentic deep south barbecue, and I don’t want it to end.

 It has to of course.
 So I seek to wash it down with the only thing food of this calibre should be washed down with: a well-crafted brew.
 America is alive with the buzz of craft beer, and Sarasota represents well.
 Up until a few years ago, the small city would have looked northwards to Tampa, and the world-renowned Cigar City Brewing, but that was then, and this is now; and the brewery founded by Jeremy ‘JDub’ Joerger is one of the key protagonists in Sarasota’s craft beer ascendency.